 What We Do

-SDRT operates on a weekly basis meeting on Tuesdays and Thursdays from 5:00 – 6:30 p.m. in City Heights.
-We also facilitate off-campus field trips & activities, and helping with our students’ basic needs.
-Tutors work 1:1 with refugee students helping them with basic English and foundational math skills.
+Tutors work 1:1 with students of refugee background to help them with foundational English and math skills.
 Tutors also spend time reading with our students and playing educational games together.
 Returning tutors are encouraged to work with the same students for consistency.

 WHO WE SUPPORT

-San Diego Refugee Tutoring works with refugee students from Ibarra Elementary and their siblings (preschool, middle school and high school).
+San Diego Refugee Tutoring works with students of refugee background mostly from Ibarra Elementary and their siblings (preschool, middle school and high school).
 As our students grow and move up through the grades, we continue to support them along their academic journeys.
-Our students have lived in the United States anywhere from one month to eight years.
-They are Burmese/Karen/Karenni, Burundian, DR Congolese, Nepali, Iraqi, Somali, Sudanese, Mozambican, Ethiopian, and Eritrean.
+Our students have lived in the United States anywhere from one month to 10+ years.
+They are Burmese/Karen/Karenni, Burundian, DR Congolese, Somali, Sudanese, Central African, Syrian, Haitian, and Afghans.
 Most of our students speak several languages other than English.

 How We Got Started

 In 2008, SDRT was formed out of a brainstorming session of teachers who saw the unmet needs of a growing refugee population in an eastern City Heights neighborhood of San Diego.
-Dealing with more than just an educational gap, teachers noticed a wide cultural gap that made it difficult for refugee students to keep up with their peers.
+Dealing with more than just an educational gap, teachers noticed a wide cultural gap that made it difficult for students of refugee background to keep up with their peers.
 Most students do not receive any additional instruction outside of school from someone who is fluent in English or assimilated to American culture since they often live in ethnic enclaves.
 Additionally, there are extremely limited after-school options for accessible tutoring or extracurricular activities.

 When SDRT started, it focused on meeting the needs of the Ibarra Elementary School students (K-5th grade), their siblings, and their parents.
 As the parents began getting jobs, learning English and acquiring full schedules, the parents could no longer spend 90 minutes with us.
 Now, SDRT focuses mainly on the students and their siblings, who range in age from Pre-K to College and attend a variety of schools.